OrtStudios/ProjectTime/README.md

 3. follow the steps in the installer
 4. use Project Time

-if you steel don't understand, you can watch [this](https://youtube.com/NotExsistsYet) youtube video.
+if you steal don't understand, you can watch [this](https://youtube.com/NotExsistsYet) youtube video.

 ## How to tweak this project for your own uses